How to install the new Outlook HubSpot Sales Plugin

-If you are one of the millions of professionals migrating to the "New Outlook" for desktop or relying heavily on Outlook on the web, you may have hit a frustrating roadblock: your old HubSpot Sales extension doesn't work the way it used to.
+If you are one of the countless professionals migrating to the "New Outlook" for desktop, or relying heavily on Outlook for the web, you may have hit a frustrating roadblock: your old HubSpot Sales extension doesn't work the way it used to.

-In our recent video, "How to install the new Outlook HubSpot Sales Plugin (Dec 2025)," we break down exactly how to navigate this change.
-This guide expands on their tutorial, giving you a detailed walkthrough of the installation process, key features, and best practices to ensure you never have to toggle between tabs again.
+In this guide, and accompanying video "How to install the new Outlook HubSpot Sales Plugin (Dec 2025)" we break down exactly how to navigate this change.
+This guide gives you a detailed walkthrough of the installation process, key features, and best practices to ensure you can use the HubSpot Sales Plugin like a pro.

 Why You Need This Plugin (and Why the "New Outlook" Matters)